 The recently signed appropriations or “omnibus” bill to fund the federal government includes an additional $94 million (Section 778) for the FDA to screen and stop drug imports at international mail facilities (IMFs).
 That could mean fewer people receiving their prescription medications that they have ordered from Canadian or other international pharmacies.

 As I wrote a couple of weeks ago, the FDA’s coming crackdown against opioids could be a cover for greater import refusals and destruction of imported medications.
 This new appropriation of $94 million is a lot of money.
 In the case of drug importation, that money could be used for good (intercepting opioid ingredients en route to drug dealers or addicts) or evil (refusing and destroying prescribed medication en route to a patient who can’t afford the drug here).

 You can read the section of the bill showing the appropriation and what it’s for at the end of this post.
 It states that the money is for “necessary expenses of processing opioid and other articles imported or offered for import through international mail facilities of the U.S. Postal Service.”
 Those “other articles” include prescription medications from pharmacies in Canada and other countries.
-Since the FDA considers those imports illegal, at least under most circumstances, it can refuse them and even destroy them – but must first alert the patient who ordered them giving them due process to defend their prescription order. (more…)Tagged with: FDA, international mail facilities, omnibus, opioids, Scott Gottlieb
+Since the FDA considers those imports illegal, at least under most circumstances, it can refuse them and even destroy them – but must first alert the patient who ordered them giving them due process to defend their prescription order. (more…)Tagged with: drug imports, FDA, international mail facilities, omnibus, opioids, Scott Gottlieb